Narayan-cpu/Mobile_app_prjs/README.md

 # MAD Projects (Java)

-This repository contains a collection of various Java projects developed as part of the "MAD" (Mobile Application Development / Miscellaneous Application Development) series.
+This repository contains a collection of Java projects developed as part of the "MAD" (Mobile Application Development / Miscellaneous Application Development) series.
 Each project is self-contained and demonstrates different concepts, techniques, or assignments in Java programming.

-> _Replace the project names and descriptions with your actual projects._

 ## Getting Started